 - 1. Supervise the evacuation and report details of the incident to the University Security Control - 2.
-Stop re-entry to the flat until the Fire Service arrive - 3.
+Stop re-entry to the flat until Security confirm that re-entry is allowed, or the Fire Service arrive - 3.
 Ensure that the Fire Service have vehicular access onto the site

-2.9.
-Personal evacuation plans
+2.9 Personal evacuation plans